clucia/amorph/README.md

 This library: [github.com/clucia/amorph](github.com/clucia/amorph) provides a number of useful tools for manipulating `Amorphs`.

+Please note that I wrote this to use in a particular application, and that application didn't use NULL as are valid in json.
+I simply forgot them.
+There is a branch called ai-version that has AI generated code for handling NULLs.
+It's not fully tests.
+(Like this is!
+HA!)
+But I'll merge it eventually.

 In particular:
 #### Diff/Patch Operations:
 + Diff - generate a representation of the differences between two Amorphs